ramyabygari/Automatic-Piano-Music-Generation/README.md

 For more information check the [report](AutomaticPianoReport.pdf) and for a short overview check the [poster](AutomaticPianoPoster.pdf).

 The results can be found in the Results/ folder.
-Note that this project require further work to achive a similarity to a real piano piece.
+Note that this project require further work to achive similarity to a real piano piece.

 ## Instrucctions